 Naps, Benedict’s each fined $500 for sponsorship breach

-The General Council had a meeting this morning at the Ato Boldon Stadium, Couva where they "unanimously accepted the verbal and written apologies from Naparima College and St Benedict's College."
+The General Council had a meeting yesterday morning, at the Ato Boldon Stadium, Couva where they “unanimously accepted the verbal and written apologies from Naparima College and St Benedict’s College.”

 In a media release, the SSFL said, “Notwithstanding the apologies preferred by (both schools), after extensive discussions, the General Council cautioned, censored and imposed a fine of $500 each on the two schools.”

+Last Thursday, principals Dr Michael Dowlath (Naparima) and Gregory Quan Kep (St Benedict’s) issued unreserved apologies and agreed to comply with all the rules and regulations of the League going forward.

-The League will be preparing sponsorship/branding proposals to their sponsors, including Digicel, SportsMax, Shell and First Citizens, "after consultations with all schools which shall be presented for discussion on December 29."
+The League will be preparing sponsorship/branding proposals to their sponsors, including Digicel and SportsMax (who are both in the fourth year of a five-year deal), Shell and First Citizens, “after consultations with all schools which shall be presented for discussion on December 29.”

 Reply to "Naps, Benedict’s each fined $500 for sponsorship breach"